Daily Dose Of Vitamin D Could Ramp Up Immune System, Doctors Say

 “So there may be a protective effect of having a little bit higher vitamin D,” he said.
 “With my own patients personally I suggest even if they’re out in the sun, which is where you naturally make vitamin D through your skin and through sun exposure, try to get least 15 minutes a day of that, but also supplements.”

-Clinical trials exploring the topic are ongoing both looking into vitamin D as prevention and treatment.READ MORE: Texas Sen. Ted Cruz Slams CDC's Updated Mask Guidance For Fully-Vaccinated People, Calls It A 'Mandate'
+Clinical trials exploring the topic are ongoing both looking into vitamin D as prevention and treatment.READ MORE: Suspect In Murder At Dallas Restaurant Arrested In West Texas

 Some observational studies have found a link to low vitamin D and a higher risk of testing positive, but at least one study found a high dose had no benefit for those who were already sick with moderate to severe COVID-19.